-|Study Start Date :||April 2014|
+|Study Start Date :||June 2014|

-|Estimated Study Completion Date :||June 2018|
+|Estimated Study Completion Date :||December 2018|

 No Intervention: Control group (iVCT)

-Male couples randomzed to the control group (iVCT) will each recieve individual HIV counseling and testing, separately.
-From this group, couples who are sero-discordant (one HIV positive, one HIV negative) will be invited to enroll in the prospective RCT.
-Sero-discordant couples in the control group (iVCT) will return every 6 months, up to 24 months, for individual visits, in which they will have STI testing, repeat HIV testing for the negative partner, and adherence counseling for the positive partner.
+Male couples randomized to the control group (iVCT) will each receive individual HIV counseling and testing, separately.These couples in the control group (iVCT) will return every 6 months, up to 18 months, for individual visits, in which they will have STI testing and repeat HIV testing.
 All follow-up visits will be conducted separately.